 The DRC also serves as a resource to the workforce investment community to ensure the availability of comprehensive knowledge on federal, state, local and private programs that impact the ability of an individual to enter and remain in the workforce.

-The Ulster Works OneStop is a Social Security Ticket to Work Employment Network.
+The Ulster County Career Center is a Social Security Ticket to Work Employment Network.
 Ticket to Work is an employment support program for Social Security Disability beneficiaries.

 Goals of the program: